japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryListener.md

 spark.streams.addListener(queryListener)
 ----

-You can remove a `StreamingQueryListener` using <<spark-sql-streaming-StreamingQueryManager.adoc#removeListener, StreamingQueryManager.removeListener>> method.
+You can remove a `StreamingQueryListener` using <<spark-sql-streaming-StreamingQueryManager.md#removeListener, StreamingQueryManager.removeListener>> method.

 [source, scala]
 ----